-We talked to D’Arcy Young about how Honeycomb’s software hub unifies building technologies into single application that that is mobile, user friendly and easy to manage and here is what he said about it.
+D’Arcy Young tells us how Honeycomb’s software hub unifies building technologies into a single application that is mobile, user friendly and easy to manage.

 First of all, how are you and your family doing in these COVID-19 times?